mongodb/specifications/source/dbref.rst

 left as-is (like any other embedded document).
 If a BSON document cannot be explicitly decoded to a DBRef model, the driver MUST raise an error.

+Since DBRefs are a special type of embedded document, a DBRef model class used for decoding SHOULD inherit the class used to represent an embedded document (e.g. Hash in Ruby).
+This will allow applications to always expect an instance of a common class when decoding an embedded document (if desired) and should also support the requirement for DBRef models to provide access to any extra, optional fields.

 Encoding a DBRef model to a BSON document
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~